appbaseio/pipelines-template/.scripts/README.md

 - `response` should be an object that will be matched against the received response.
 - `matchCriteriaPath` should be the path of the response to match against the received one.
 If empty, whole response is considered.
 - `matchCriteriaStatus` should be the expected status code in the response.
 This will be set to `200` by default.
+- `response.body` should be a stringified JSON to be matched to the `response.body` of the validate endpoints response.
+- `response.code` should be the `code` of the validate endpoint `response.body`.
+If not passed, it will not be tested.